derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

 ### **STEP 11**: Validate deployment

-- You should have already downloaded the **kubeconfig file** from Wercker when you created your cluster.
-If you did not, download it now by going to Wercker, clicking **Clusters**, clicking your **cluster name**, clicking the **Get started** tab, and clicking **Download kubeconfig File**.
+- You will need to download the **kubeconfig file** from Wercker that was created for your cluster.
+Download it by going to Wercker, clicking **Clusters**, clicking your **cluster name**, clicking the **Get started** tab, and clicking **Download kubeconfig File**.

   ![](images/200/43.png)

 - You will need to install kubectl to use the Kubernetes dashboard.
 Install it by following the instructions for your OS in the **[Kubernetes docs](https://kubernetes.io/docs/tasks/tools/install-kubectl/)**.

 - In a terminal window, **run** the following two commands.
 If your downloaded kubeconfig file is in a different location, modify the path in the first command to match.
+For Windows run in Git Bash.

 ```bash
 export KUBECONFIG=~/Downloads/kubeconfig